Hyperscale (Citus) is now available on Azure Database for PostgreSQL. Want to learn more?

 While we want your database to scale more simply than ever before, we don’t want you to get the impression that we’ve magically changed the logic of distributed systems.
 Instead with Citus we’ve followed a similar process to building it as how you might on your own if you manually sharded your database, you just don’t have to spend months or years of engineering to accomplish it now.
 We hope you’ve found this look under the hood useful, and if you’re curious to learn drop us a note and we’d be happy to setup a demo or answer any questions you may have.

 If you are on Postgres and need to continue scaling consider giving Citus a try before you make a heavy investment in a new database or manually sharding yourself.
-You can get started with the open source version, or quickly provision a Citus database cluster in the cloud.
+You can get started with Citus open source, or quickly provision a Citus database cluster in the cloud.
 (Update: In May 2019 we released Citus on Microsoft Azure, built into Azure Database for PostgreSQL.
 If you want to try Citus on Azure, you can get started here.)